MartinSchobben/pangeo-workflow-examples/README.md

 TODO: Add you lecture description.

-# Generate Juputyer Kernel from Poetry Manifest
+# Generate Jupyter Kernel from environment yaml

 To re-create the environment as a Jupyter kernel for execution of the notebooks, do the following: